jfeldbrugge/PhaseSpaceDTFE.jl/docs/src/tutorial.md

 We now demonstrate the use of the PS-DTFE method for simulations with more than 128^3 particles.

-It is not feasible to apply the basic PS-DTFE implementation to high-resolution simulations, as the construction of the estimator's simplex search tree would require immense working memory (> 100 GB for 256^3 particles).
+It is not feasible to directly apply the basic PS-DTFE implementation to high-resolution simulations, as the construction of the estimator's simplex search tree would require immense working memory (> 100 GB for 256^3 particles).
 To circumvent this, the subbox routine internally divides the simulation box into smaller subboxes, constructs an estimator for each of these and writes the estimator to file.
-The user easily constructs the `ps_dtfe_sb` object holding the subbox references as follows:
+The user constructs the `ps_dtfe_sb` object holding the subbox references as follows:

 ```@example tutorial1
 ## construct estimators with velocities